 On Saturday night in Taichung, Taiwan, a drunk man surnamed Zhang wandered onto a busy road, sat down, and passed out.
 We've seen drunk people on the highways before, but not what happens next.
 After about four minutes -- a dozen or so cars had zipped by without stopping to help, with only a couple slowing down -- a vehicle ran him over.
 You can see all of this in the surveillance footage, above.
 The car that hit him ended up flipping onto its side, though the driver suffered only minor injuries.

-While Japanese and Taiwanese ships continue playing with their super soakers in the South Pacific, netizens have commented that the Taiwanese ships don’t shoot very straight or with force.
-Indeed, in the video above, you’ll see that it does look like they’re just pissing — which completely makes sense, since Japan and China are just having...
-Read more »
+While Japanese and Taiwanese ships continue playing with their super soakers in the South Pacific, netizens have commented that the Taiwanese ships don't shoot very straight or with force.
+Indeed, in the video above, you'll see that it does look like they're just pissing -- which completely makes sense, since Japan and China are just having a pissing contest at this point.

 If you're aiming to fake an injury by jumping in front of a car, make sure the target vehicle doesn't employ a dashboard cam.
 In Kaohsiung, Taiwan on Friday, a pedestrian flung himself -- in slow motion -- onto the hood of a car, then rolled off and laid on the ground waiting for someone to hand him a bag of gold.
 The car owner stood over him and, unamused, said, "Don't you know I'm a cop?"
 We don't know whether he actually was one or not, but the driver then appears to point at his dashboard camera, which has recorded all this for posterity and the Internet.
 Ah, the Internet.
 Thank goodness for it.
 And this.
 And dashboard cams.